mnrkbys/norimaci/README.md

 ## Demo

 Analyze AppleJeus.A on macOS 10.15 Catalina with Norimaci.
+This demo movie was made for Japan Security Analyst Conference 2020 (JSAC2020)

 ![Norimaci demo](images/JSAC2020_demo2.gif)
-Demo movie for Japan Security Analyst Conference 2020 (JSAC2020)

 ## Installation